artis3n/ansible-role-tailscale/README.md

 - Oracle Linux
 - Fedora
 - Arch Linux
-- Raspbian (untested but should work)
+- Raspbian (untested but should work through Debian support)

 See the [CI worfklow](https://github.com/artis3n/ansible-role-tailscale/blob/main/.github/workflows/ci.yml#L15) for the list of distribution versions actively tested in each pull request.

-This role does not re-apply the `up` command if Tailscale is already logged in.
-This will be supported in a [future release](https://github.com/artis3n/ansible-role-tailscale/issues/115).
+This role uses Ansible fully qualified collection names (FQCN) and therefore requires Ansible 2.11+.
+Ansible 2.12 is set as the minimum allowed version as this was the version tested for compatibility during the FQCN refactor.

 ## Requirements